monsoonmaelstrom/book2/book2.md

 “What do you want to do, Hazel?”

-“I want you to think about it over night tonight.
+“I want you to think about it overnight tonight.
 Because if I do this, and it works, your life is tied to mine forever, and if I do it and it doesn’t work, you’ll probably die.
 And I want you to do it *without* me.
 Go downstairs and stay with Peter, or whatever,” I tell him and the irony is not lost on me.

 ### 24 - Number One Crush ^^2700 words^^